GlobalCyberAlliance/pdns/pdns/README-dnsdist.md

         * member `ecsOverride`: whether an existing ECS value should be overridden (settable)
         * member `ecsPrefixLength`: the ECS prefix length to use (settable)
         * member `getDO()`: return true if the DNSSEC OK (DO) bit is set
+        * member `getTag(label)`: Read matching value string given label string from the DNSQuestion object
+        * member `getTagArray()`: Read a table of label/value pairs of strings from the DNSQuestion object
         * member `len`: the question length
         * member `localaddr`: ComboAddress of the local bind this question was received on
         * member `opcode`: the question opcode